Escherbach/Seq-Roadmap/README.md

 We can imagine an approach where flow cells are coated with different oligonucleotides, enabling other templates to be captured.
 For example, the surface could be coated with random hexamer oligonucleotides allowing a material to be directly captured on the flowcell.
 This would allow material to be captured on the flow cell without additional library preparation steps.
 A targeted approach could also be employed where oligonucleotides target specific known sequences (for example known viral sequence).

 To build an effective sample-to-answer platform we will need to automate the steps described above in a low cost platform.
 Such an automation system is currently unavailable for use on a single sample basis.
-This is largely because there is no current market for a fixed protocol metagenomic sample preparation system.
+This is largely because there is no current market for a fixed-protocol metagenomic sample preparation system.
 However as we shall see, viable approaches have already been demonstrated for use in qPCR sample-to-answer systems.
 We therefore view the development of automated sample preparations systems as a low technical risk problem.

 A number of integrated sample and library preparation devices are available or under development.
 Existing commercial approaches are largely built around pipette robots, and a number of turnkey platforms are available for use with Illumina sequencers[⁵⁶](https://www.zotero.org/google-docs/?tgNg6l).
 These almost exclusively are designed to process \>8 samples, to support larger labs, require skilled personnel, and are not suitable for use in a point of care context.